 “We’re scoping a range of options, but before we form any plans we’ll listen to different views and examine what TV viewers say.”

-What do TV viewers think?
+The impact of longer TV ads: What do TV viewers think?

 Ofcom research found that older television audiences “often prefer to record content as a series so that they can skip the ads.”
 Many younger viewers also aired frustrations with the number of adverts shown.